 About the author.
-Chris Kourtinatos, E-RYT 500, is a 22-year Army veteran who served in Iraq and has been studying yoga for over 30 years and teaching for eight.
-Together with his wife Maya Devi Georg, he runs the Kenosis Yoga School.
+Chris Kiran Aarya, E-RYT 500, is a 22-year Army veteran who served in Iraq and has been studying yoga for over 30 years and teaching for twelve.
+Together with his wife Maya Devi Georg, he runs the Brahmaloka Yoga School.
 A dedicated yoga practitioner and teacher (who first learned yoga at the age of seven), he combines three decades of practice along with over two decades of group fitness and outdoor leadership experience into his teaching and he enjoys helping students break through to new levels of ability and self-belief.

 Chris trained with Doug Swenson and his multi-faceted vinyasa style of yoga; Sadhana Yoga Chi and his teachers and influences also include Yogini Shambhavi, Meta Hirschl, David Swenson, and Tias Little.